A long-term health study

 Please ensure your contact details are up to date so we can notify you when these questionnaires are available for you to partake.

 We want to enable the discovery of vital clues to prevent and treat life-altering diseases like stroke and dementia.
-If you are aged 60 or over, we may ask you to wear a heart monitor to measure the rhythm of your heart.
+If you are aged 60 or over and attending one of our imaging centres, we may ask you to wear a heart monitor to measure the rhythm of your heart.
 It will shine a light on a heart rhythm disturbance called atrial fibrillation, which is often symptomless but can have a devastating effect on health.